 The Lyon Hypothesis

-One consequence of the Lyon hypothesis is that all female mammals (including humans) are thought to be mosaics if they are heterozygous for X-linked alleles.
+One consequence of the Lyon hypothesis is that all female mammals (including humans) are thought to be mosaics.
 That means that in some areas of the body one X-linked allele is expressed; other areas of the body express the other X-linked allele.
+Anhidrotic ectodermal dysplasia provides evidence for human mosaicism.
 Anhidrotic ectodermal dysplasia is a human genetic disease caused by an X-linked recessive mutation.
 If a male possesses the recessive disease allele, he displays a variety of defects, including the absence of sweat glands.
-Heterozygous females are mosaics where some areas of the body have sweat glands; other areas lack sweat glands.
+Heterozygous females are mosaics in which some areas of the body have sweat glands; other areas lack sweat glands.

 - What is the Lyon hypothesis and how does it explain the mosaic coat phenotypes seen in mice and cats?